 A bookish beauty.
 A beastly prince hiding away from the world…

 Disguised as a man, Catherine sets out to do the one thing that no one else has: to find Prince Edward.
-She planned on the quest being difficult.
-She knew that convincing him to return home would be near impossible but doesn’t expect the fire of passion that quickly flares up between them, especially since she’s hiding a dark secret of her own.
+She planned on the quest being difficult, and that convincing him to return home would be near impossible.
+But she doesn’t expect the fire of passion that quickly flares up between them, especially since she’s hiding a dark secret of her own.

 As they try to move on from the past, an old enemy stalks them.
-A woman set on revenge who will stop at nothing—even if it means hurting anyone who happens to get in the way—to destroy the prince.
+A woman set on revenge who will stop at nothing to destroy Edward.
+Even if it means hurting anyone who gets in the way…

 Catherine and the Beast Prince was previously published as The Beast Prince by Amber Jantine.